DaelonSuzuka/Skein/docs/dialog.md

 In-line choices are lines that start with `-` or `->`.
 Selecting a choice causes dialog to continue down the indented block that follows.

-A choice ending with `=> $Targte` will jump to that node when the choice is selected.
+A choice ending with `=> $Target` will jump to that node when the choice is selected.
 ```
 Alka: how much doge do you have?